Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 1. How are states permitted to use cooperative agreement funding?

-• Building and updating state and practice-level health information technology infrastructure and capacity;
+• Building and updating state and practice-level health IT infrastructure and capacity;

-• Convening a diverse range of partners to collaborate on model development and implementation, including to develop the Medicaid Payment Approach;
+• Convening a diverse range of partners to collaborate on model development and implementation, including development of the Medicaid Payment Approach;

 • Ensuring the flow and analysis of data needed for IBH Model monitoring, payment, and evaluation; and